sigoden/aichat/README.md

 > You can specify the configuration directory through `$AICHAT_CONFIG_DIR`

+> You can use `.info` to view the current configuration file path

 ### Roles

 We can let ChatGPT play a certain role through `prompt` to make it better generate what we want.